jrosener/digitalscratch/README.md

 * Up to 3 timecoded vinyl disc, ([Serato Scratch Live](http://serato.com/scratchlive), [Final Scratch](http://en.wikipedia.org/wiki/Final_Scratch),...)
 * Up to 3 vinyl turntables and a mixer
-* A GNU/Linux or MS Windows computer
+* A GNU/Linux or MS Windows computer (not supported anymore)
 * A sound card driven by [JACK](http://jackaudio.org/) a stereo input/output for each turntable
 * An optionnal external Novation Dicer controller